TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

     - ATT&CK for Enterprise, focuses on enterprise IT-networks and cloud applications.
     - ATT&CK for Mobile, focuses on mobile devices.
 - Consists of techniques for multiple systems and platforms, these include Windows, Linux, macOS, Android and iOS to name a few.
-- Focuses on tactics, techniques, and procedures (TTP:s) used by APT:s (Advanced Persistent Threat).
+- Focuses on 14 tactics that consists of different techniques and procedures (TTP:s) used by APT:s (Advanced Persistent Threat).
 [APT explained in the cyber Kill chain](h1_Adversarial_mindset.md#hutchins-et-al-2011-intelligence-driven-computer-network-defense-informed-by-analysis-of-adversary-campaigns-and-intrusion-kill-chains).
     - Tactics
         - Represents the "why" or more precisely the goal of the technique used by the threat actor.
-        - A tactic could be have the goal of:
+        - A tactic could be have the goal of for example:
             - Gaining vital information of a target (*Reconnaissance*).
             - Gaining access to the target system (*Initial Access*).
             - Achieving privilege escalation in the target system (*Privilege Escalation*).
     - Techniques
         - Represents the "how" to achieve the chosen tactic.
-        - A technique could be:
+        - A technique could be for example:
             - Gathering target information by analyzing the target network (*Gather Victim Identity Information*).
             - Gaining initial access to the target system by exploiting a weakness in the target system (*Exploit Public-Facing Application*).
             - Achieving privilege escalation in the target system by abusing the systems elevation control mechanism (*Abuse Elevation Control Mechanism*).